 - Dual fuel deals are likely to be more convenient than arranging gas and electricity supplies separately

 - Dual fuel plans may also be cheaper, but that's not necessarily the case

-- Gocompare.com can help you choose from multiple suppliers and also gives you the option to compare gas and electricity plans separately
+- Use a comparison website to choose from multiple suppliers and have the option ofcomparing gas and electricity plans separately

 - Review your options regularly to find the right deal

 Dual fuel is simply where one energy company supplies both your gas and electricity on one contract.